brightbox/docs.brightbox.com/content/guides/cli/port-translators.md

 ### The problem

-You can map multiple
+Although you can map multiple
-[Cloud IPs](http://docs.brightbox.com/guides/cli/cloud-ips/) to a single Cloud Server, but it can have only one real IPv4 address of its own.
+[Cloud IPs](http://docs.brightbox.com/guides/cli/cloud-ips/) to a Cloud Server, the server itself can only have one real IPv4 address.
 So for example, if you map two Cloud IPs to a server listening on HTTPS port 443, both Cloud IPs will serve the same site with the same SSL certificate.

 ![](/images/port-translators-none.png)